That's My Boy (2012 film): Production

 The film was originally titled I Hate You, Dad, and then changed to Donny's Boy before the producers finally settled on That's My Boy.
-Filming began on May 2, 2011, and ended on July 15, 2011.

-Filming took place in Massachusetts, with studio filming at Columbia Pictures in Culver City, California.
+Filming, which began on May 2, 2011 and ended on July 15, 2011, took place in Massachusetts, with studio filming at Columbia Pictures in Culver City, California.

 Release

 Home media

 That's My Boy was released to DVD and Blu-ray on October 16, 2012, by Sony Pictures Home Entertainment.

 Reception

 Box office

 That's My Boy opened on June 15, 2012, grossing $13,453,714 in its opening weekend, ranking #4 behind the second weekends of Madagascar 3: Europe's Most Wanted and Prometheus, and the opening of Rock of Ages.

 The film grossed $36.9 million in the United States and $57.7 million worldwide, failing to recoup its $57–70 million budget, making it a financial failure.

 Critical response

-On Rotten Tomatoes, That's My Boy has an approval rating of 21% based on 111 reviews and an average rating of 3.80/10.
+On Rotten Tomatoes, That's My Boy has an approval rating of 20% based on 110 reviews and an average rating of 3.80/10.
 The site's critical consensus reads: "While it does represent a new foray into raunch for the normally PG-13 Sandler, That's My Boy finds him repeating himself to diminishing effect - and dragging Andy Samberg down with him."
 On Metacritic the film has a weighted average score of 31 out of 100 based on reviews from 27 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A to F scale.

 Film critic Richard Roeper gave the film an F, calling it "an ugly, tasteless, deadly and mean-spirited piece of filmmaking," and would later call it the worst film of 2012.
 Justin Chang of Variety called it "a shameless celebration of degenerate behavior, a work of relentless vulgarity and staggering moral idiocy."
 Half in the Bag called the film "pathetic" and "painful", and went on to criticize Sandler as a comic, suggesting he was unable to create humor that was not based on childish jokes.

 The film was criticized for making light of statutory rape, incest, and child neglect.